ACGME Transplant Hepatology Fellowship

 Fibroscan Rotation

-An instructional session is provided by one of the hepatologists to the fellows to educate them about the performance and interpretation of Fibroscan.
+An instructional session is provided to the fellows by one of the hepatologists to provide education about the performance and interpretation of Fibroscan.
 Fellows observe the hepatology techs perform Fibroscan and are then given the opportunity to perform Fibroscan.
 A repository of Fibroscan images and reports are available to the fellows to assist in their ability to become competent in image interpretation.

 Selective Rotation

-Fellows are given the opportunity to customize their ambulatory experience during the last quarter of the year in order to better prepare them for specific career path following graduation.
+Fellows are given the opportunity to customize their ambulatory experience during the last quarter of the academic year in order to better prepare them for specific career paths following graduation.
 The rotations may occur within hepatology/transplant or in other disciplines.
-Examples of past selective rotations in specialties outside of hepatology include GI oncology (HCC-focused), reproductive endocrinology, and addiction medicine.
+Examples of past selective rotations in specialties outside of hepatology include GI oncology (HCC-focused), palliative care, bariatric surgery and addiction medicine.

 Telehealth

-Telehealth has become a growing part of the care of patients and has been critical in our ability to continue to provide care for patients during the COVID pandemic.
-Many patients are seen via Zoom for both new and established patients in all clinics in which the fellows rotate.
-They are provided with special training around use of telehealth for patient care.
+Telehealth has become an integral part of the care of patients and has been critical in our ability to continue to provide care for patients since the COVID pandemic.
+Many patients are seen via integrated video visits for both new and established patients in all clinics in which the fellows rotate.
+Fellows are provided with training around use of telehealth for patient care.

 Procedures and Other Clinical Experience